atbcb/usab-uswds/_research/communication/variable-message-signing/current-vms-technologies.md

 ---
 title: Current VMS Technologies and Applications
 Order Number: 4
-research-title: "Synthesis on the Legibility of Variable Message Signing (VMS) for Readers with Vision Loss"
+group-title: "Synthesis on the Legibility of Variable Message Signing (VMS) for Readers with Vision Loss"
 status: completed
 year-completed: 2002
 topic: Communication and Information